MortenMeisler/AzureAutomationFormGenerator/README.md

 To enable group authorization open your manifest file of your Azure AD app and change the `groupMembershipClaims` to `SecurityGroup`.
 This change can take up to an hour to take effect.

 In Appsettings change the Object Id's of the AD Security Groups that gives access to the site.

+### Feedback
+If you have any issues or feature requests, just submit an issue in the top or write to me :)